-Altolamprologus calvus, commonly known as the Calvus Cichlid, is a distinctive cichlid species from Lake Tanganyika, characterized by its compressed body shape and unique color variations.
+Altolamprologus calvus, or the Calvus Cichlid, is a predatory cichlid from Lake Tanganyika, distinguished by its unique body shape and intriguing behavior.
+A species tank or carefully selected tank mates are necessary.

 Overview